-Surdex owns and operates a fleet of ten aircraft configured to acquire film, digital imagery, and LiDAR sensors at varying resolutions and airspeeds.
+Surdex owns and operates a fleet of nine aircraft configured to acquire film, digital imagery, and LiDAR sensors at varying resolutions and airspeeds.
 Each aircraft/camera platform is equipped with survey grade ABGPS/IMU instrumentation to support the highest product accuracy.

 The ADS100 is a premiere imaging system that provides numerous advantages over other cameras/sensors: